rahul22mrk/job-discovery-platform/docs/architecture/scalability.md

        ↓
     Raw Documents

+The database can retain:

+- Document metadata
+- Content hash
+- Source URL
+- Storage reference

-Possible storage:
+Possible future storage:

 - S3-compatible object storage
 - Cloud object storage

-The database can retain metadata and a reference to the stored document.

 ---

-# 20. Deduplication at Scale
+# 22. Deduplication Scalability

-Deduplication can become expensive if every new opportunity is compared with every existing opportunity.
+Deduplication can become expensive as the number of opportunities grows.

 Avoid:

-    New Job
+    New Opportunity
           ↓
-    Compare with every job
+    Compare with Every Existing Opportunity

-Instead use candidate matching.

-First narrow candidates using:
+Instead, first identify likely candidates using:

-    Company
+- Company
-    City
+- City
-    Job Type
+- Opportunity type
-    Event Date
+- Event date
+- Normalized title

-Then perform deeper similarity only on likely matches.
+Then perform deeper comparison only on those candidates.

-This keeps deduplication closer to:

-    Candidate Matching
-        ↓
-    Detailed Comparison

-rather than full-dataset comparison.
+This reduces unnecessary comparisons.

 ---

-# 21. Idempotency at Scale
+# 23. Idempotency

-Retries are unavoidable in distributed processing.
+Distributed systems retry.

-A job may be processed more than once.
+A task or page may therefore be processed more than once.

-The system should therefore support idempotent processing.
+The pipeline must safely handle this.

 Possible mechanisms:

-- Unique database constraints
+- Unique constraints
 - Content hashes
 - Opportunity identity keys
 - Task IDs
-- Processing state
+- Normalized URLs

 Example:

-    Same URL
+    Same Opportunity
          ↓
-    Same normalized identity
+    Same Identity
          ↓
-    Update existing record
+    Update Existing Record

-        instead of
+instead of:

-    Creating duplicate record
+    Create Duplicate Record

 ---

-# 22. Retry Strategy
+# 24. Retry Strategy

 Not every failure should be retried.

 Examples:

-    Timeout
     Temporary network error
         → Retry

+    Timeout
+        → Retry

+    Rate limit
+        → Backoff

     404
-        → Usually do not retry repeatedly
+        → Usually do not repeatedly retry

+    Authentication required
+        → Do not bypass

     CAPTCHA
         → Do not bypass

-    Authentication required
-        → Do not retry indefinitely

-    Rate limit
-        → Backoff

-Retries should use controlled limits.
+Retries should have:

+- Maximum attempts
+- Backoff
+- Failure tracking

 ---

-# 23. Source Reliability
+# 25. Source Reliability

-Not every source is equally reliable.
+Different sources will have different reliability.

-The system should measure:
+The platform should measure:

-- Fetch success
+- Fetch success rate
-- Extraction success
+- Extraction success rate
 - Duplicate rate
-- Expired rate
+- Expired result rate
-- Information completeness
+- Completeness
-- Historical freshness
+- Freshness

-This can later contribute to a source quality score.
+This information can later contribute to source quality scoring.

 ---

-# 24. Discovery Coverage Scaling
+# 26. Discovery Coverage

-More sources do not automatically mean better results.
+Adding more sources does not automatically improve the product.

-The goal is:

-    Better Coverage
-       +
-    Better Relevance
-       +
-    Better Freshness

-A source should be added when it provides meaningful incremental coverage.

-This prevents unnecessary source complexity.
+The important metric is incremental useful coverage.

+For each new source, measure:

+    New Relevant Opportunities
+            ↓
+    Existing Relevant Opportunities

+A source that adds little useful coverage may not justify its processing cost.

 ---

-# 25. Scheduled Refresh
+# 27. Scheduled Refresh

-Future versions may periodically refresh stored opportunities.
+Future versions can periodically refresh stored opportunities.

 Example: